Call our licensed insurance agents (TTY 711)

 How Does Medicare Plan G Compare to Medicare Advantage

-You can’t have Medicare Plan G and a Medicare Advantage plan, so choose wisely.
+You can’t have Medicare Supplement Plan G and a Medicare Advantage plan at the same time, so choose wisely.

 Medicare Advantage plans are standalone healthcare plans that replace your Original Medicare coverage.
-A Medicare Advantage plan, offered by private insurance agencies, gives you all the same coverage as Original Medicare Parts A and B. Some Medicare Advantage plans also give you added benefits such as dental, vision and hearing coverage, as well as prescription medication coverage.
+A Medicare Advantage plan, offered by private insurance agencies, gives you all the same coverage as Original Medicare Parts A and B. Some Medicare Advantage plans also give you added benefits.

-If you’re happy with Original Medicare coverage and want to lower your costs, Plan G is a great option.
+If you’re happy with Original Medicare coverage and want to lower your costs, Plan G can be a great option.
 Original Medicare offers good basic healthcare coverage, and a Medigap plan can lower your healthcare expenses.

-But if you want access to additional benefits beyond Original Medicare, then a Medicare Advantage plan is the way to go.
-You can access more covered services, and all Medicare Advantage plans offer the protection of an out-of-pocket maximum.
+But if you want access to additional benefits beyond Original Medicare, then a Medicare Advantage planmay be better suited for you.
+All Medicare Advantage plans also feature an out-of-pocket maximum.
 Original Medicare doesn’t feature an out-of-pocket maximum, although two Medigap plans (Plan K and Plan L) do.

 Just remember that Medicare Advantage plans have networks of providers, and you’ll need to access in-network care to lower your healthcare costs.